nburrus/tuxpaint/docs/gl_ES.UTF-8/README.txt

    Para obter máis información, visite a páxina «Colabora connosco» do sitio web oficial de Tux Paint: https://tuxpaint.org/help/

-                  Follow the Tux Paint project on social media
+                VII.Follow the Tux Paint project on social media

    Tux Paint maintains a presence on a variety of social media networks, where we post updates and artwork.